-Local law enforcement agencies, fire departments, and/or emergency medical services will respond to all reports of emergencies or dangerous situations occurring on the CCDC campus.
+Local law enforcement agencies, fire departments, and/or emergency medical services will respond to all reports of emergencies or dangerous situations on campus.

-Upon confirmation by a DCSA of an emergency or dangerous situation involving an immediate threat to the health or safety of members of the campus community, the DCSA will request and coordinate if/when necessary.
+Upon confirmation by a DCSA of an emergency or dangerous situation involving an immediate threat to the health or safety of members of the campus community, the DCSA will request and coordinate the response of public safety resources, where necessary.
 In addition, the DCSA will make appropriate emergency notifications taking into account the safety of the campus community.
 Such threats may include, but are not limited to fire, gas leaks, explosions, chemical or hazardous waste spills, outbreaks of serious illness, terrorist incidents, or armed intruders.

-CCDC will urgently determine the content of the emergency notification and initiate the notification system.
-However, the DCSA may delay notification if, in their professional judgment, immediate notification will compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
-The DCSA, assisted by the national operations team, will:
+The College will urgently determine the content of the emergency notification and initiate the notification system.
+However, the DCSA may delay notification if, based on their professional judgment, immediate notification will compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+The DCSA's responsibilities include, but are not limited to:

-- Determine the appropriate segment or segments of the campus community to receive the notification; - Determine the content of the notification including recommendations to shelter in place; Evacuate a facility; - Void portions of the campus, or other appropriate actions; and - Utilize the campus' mass notification system (via email) to notify the campus community
+- Determine the appropriate segment(s) of the campus community to receive notification; - Determine the content of the notification including recommendations to shelter in place; - Evacuate a facility; - Void portions of the campus, or other appropriate actions; and - Utilize the campus notification system (via email) to notify the campus community